Introduction

 Throughout the year, we have also focused on the well-being of our existing residents.
 We conducted comprehensive tenancy visits to all general needs residents, which proved to be an invaluable opportunity to engage directly with them.
 These visits allowed us to enhance our services and address concerns, including repair issues that had previously gone unreported.

-We implemented several actions from our consumer standards action plan, including improving our handling of complaints, where we successfully responded to 97% of Stage 1 complaints in full and on time.
-After a reassessment, we retained our Customer Services Excellence (CSE) accreditation.
+As part of our consumer standards action plan, we implemented several improvements, particularly in how we handle complaints.
+We successfully addressed 97% of Stage 1 complaints in full and on time.
+Following a reassessment, we have retained our Customer Services Excellence (CSE) accreditation.

-We recognise that there is still more work to be done regarding resident voice and engagement.
-Therefore, we decided to scrap our current strategy and create a new one through joint workshops involving residents, Board members, and staff.
-This initiative will serve as a springboard for establishing a scrutiny panel.
+We acknowledge that there is still more work to do in terms of resident voice and engagement.
+To address this, we have decided to develop a new strategy through collaborative workshops that have involved residents, Board members, and staff.
+This initiative will pave the way for establishing a scrutiny panel in the next year.

 Supported housing is central to Sapphire’s mission; however, it is becoming an increasingly challenging area.
 We understand that our local authority partners appreciate our supported services, but throughout the year, we have had to collaborate closely with them to adjust or reduce the number of residents in supported housing to align with available funding.